Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Accountability of the Student and Self-Directed Learning

 Students are required to become familiar with the academic policies, curriculum requirements, and associated deadlines as posted to this handbook and catalog.
 The Office of Student Affairs will aid students in understanding the academic program requirements, if necessary.
-It is the student's responsibility to know and comply with all institutional policies and procedures and to meet all stated requirements for the degree.
-It is also the student's responsibility to monitor, daily, their campus email, Canvas account, the KHSC-KansasCOM website, and KHSC-KansasCOM's student portal for important information.
+It is the student’s responsibility to know and comply with all institutional policies and procedures and to meet all stated requirements for the degree.
+It is also the student’s responsibility to monitor, daily, their campus email, Canvas account, the KHSU-KansasCOM website, and KHSU-KansasCOM’s student portal for important information.

-KHSC-KansasCOM students are expected to demonstrate an affinity for and proactive approach to self-directed learning.
+KHSU-KansasCOM students are expected to demonstrate an affinity for and proactive approach to self-directed learning.
 Promotion of self-directed learning is essential in developing osteopathic physicians who will provide effective, empathic, and innovative care both now and in the years to come.
 Students will engage in several activities to develop life-long learning skills including:

 • Completion of pre-classroom work assignments